xlab-uiuc/flight-ticket/README.md

 helm install owdev ./helm/openwhisk -n openwhisk --create-namespace -f ./deploy/kind/mycluster.yaml # we use this mycluster.yaml as it has single-node config
 ```

-Watch OpenWhisk deployment, wait for **owdev-install-packages** to be **Completed **meaning OW was deployed succesfuly.
+Watch OpenWhisk deployment, wait for **owdev-install-packages** to be **Completed **meaning OW was deployed successfully.
 Should take around 10 min.
 ```
 kubectl get pods -n openwhisk --watch
 ```